 Use a moisturizer for balanced hydration

 People who have oily skin often skip moisturization fearing that it may add more oil to the already oily skin.
-But moisturizers actually help the natural sebum or oil penetrate in the deeper layers of the skin.
+But moisturizers actually help the natural sebum or oil penetrate into the deeper layers of the skin.
 This helps in reducing the oiliness and also conditions the skin effectively.
 Without using a moisturizer, your skin may secrete even more sebum.
 If you have enlarged pores, you should choose a water-based light moisturizer.

-Apply sunscreen every day
+Apply sunblock every day

-Sunscreen is essential for every individual and people with oily skin should also apply it every day.
+Sunblock is essential for every individual and people with oily skin should also apply it every day.
 Damage from exposure to the sun’s rays not only causes wrinkles and increases your risk of skin cancer but also dries the skin and makes the appearance of your pores bigger.

 Don’t sleep without removing makeup